rivaldorodrigues/code-kata/README.md

 ### Pomodoro #4

-13. Testing a valid walk with 5 `w` blocks and 5 `e` blocks 🚧
+13. Testing a valid walk with 5 `w` blocks and 5 `e` blocks ✅
-14. Testing walk longer than 10 minutes
+14. Testing walk shorter than 10 minutes ✅

 ### Utility